mjdavis22/EDS231_TextSentiment_FinalProject_mjd/README.md

 ### Motivation and Goal

-**Analysis Project Question:** How have sustainable farming practices changed over time and how has this been mirrored in public and academic sentiment in the United States?
+**Analysis Project Question:**

+How have sustainable farming practices changed over time and how has this been mirrored in public sentiment in the United States?

 **Why is this question important?**